qwertychouskie/TestOut-issues/README.md

 - 9.12.7: Video has large empty section.

 - 9.13.5 q1: Should be "Select three", the minimum size can also be set.

+## Chapter 11

+- 11.4.6: Using Properties->Sharing->Advanced Sharing causes the lab to fail you for giving the read/write permissions to everyone, even if you do.